Where in the World is APF with Dr. Craig Rodriguez-Seijas

 None as yet.
 But, I have since submitted a grant proposal to examine how aspects other than clinician bias explain the elevated diagnosis of borderline personality disorder among LGBTQIA+ individuals.
 Fingers crossed for a favorable review!

-How did, or how will, your APF-funded research positively influence or make significant contributions to the field of suicide prevention and awareness?
+How did, or how will, your APF-funded research positively influence or make significant contributions to the field of LGBTQIA+ psychology & mental health?

 One of the findings from our main paper emanating from the APF Millon Award was the importance that clinicians accurately believe that each diagnostic criterion is met for the provision of the borderline personality disorder diagnosis.
 Our findings were that bias only showed up at the global diagnostic level, rather than due to any specific diagnostic criterion.
 I also hope that this work gives clinicians some direction in thinking about how minority stress impacts the etiology, assessment, and treatment when working with LGBTQ+ individuals who meet criteria for the diagnosis.